KevinKra/Notes/certifications/aws/developer/resource2.md

 In a table that has a partition key and a sort key, it's possible for multiple items to have the same partition key value.
 However, those items must have different sort key values.

 A composite primary key gives you additional flexibility when querying data.
-For example, if you provide only the value for Artist, DynamoDB retrieves all of the songs by that artist.
-To retrieve only a subset of songs by a particular artist, you can provide a value for Artist along with a range of values for SongTitle.
+For example, if you provide only the value for `Artist`, DynamoDB retrieves all of the songs by that artist.
+To retrieve only a subset of songs by a particular artist, you can provide a value for `Artist` along with a range of values for `SongTitle`.

 > The partition key of an item is also known as its **hash attribute**.
 The term hash attribute derives from the use of an internal hash function in DynamoDB that evenly distributes data items across partitions, based on their partition key values.